-If you or someone you know is a survivor of sexual assault, relationship violence, stalking, or sexual harassment, there are many resources available both on campus at DU and in the Denver community ready to offer their help and support.
-On this page, you'll find a list of these resources, including services provided and how to get in touch.
+If you or someone you know is a survivor of interpersonal violence, such as sexual assault, relationship violence, stalking, or sexual harassment, there are many resources available both on campus and in the Denver community available for support.
+On this page, you'll find a list of these resources, including services provided and contact information.

 You can contact CAPE by email or during business hours at 303-871-3853.